-Researchers at Aberystwyth University suggest that the Bard of Avon, often considered the world’s greatest dramatist, had another life that mars the writer’s enduring legacy.
+Researchers at Aberystwyth University suggest the Bard of Avon, often considered the world’s greatest dramatist, had another life that mars the writer’s enduring legacy.

 Although Shakespeare wrote plays that celebrated the dignity of the poverty stricken, documents from court and tax archives paint a different picture.
 The paper trail shows the playwright was a wealthy landowner who often stood before the courts for illegally hoarding food which he sold at inflated prices.
 He was repeatedly threatened with jail for evading taxes.

 Jayne Archer, a researcher in Renaissance literature at Aberystwyth University, said, "There was another side to Shakespeare besides the brilliant playwright — as a ruthless businessman who did all he could to avoid taxes, maximise profits at others' expense and exploit the vulnerable — while also writing plays about their plight to entertain them."